Ctree35/Project-COMP424-2022-Winter/ReadMe.md

 1. Create a new file in `agents/` directory, and extend the `agents.Agent` class.
 2. Implement the `step` function with your game logic
 3. Register your agent using the decorator `register_agent`
+4. Import your agent in the `__init__.py` file in `agents/` directory
-4. Run and test your agent using the information above
+5. Run and test your agent using the information above
-5. Check autoplay with your agent and `random_agent` is working
+6. Check autoplay with your agent and `random_agent` is working

 ## Full API